icedefender/ImageStyleTransfer/README.md

 Paper -> [here](https://arxiv.org/abs/1711.09020 "here")

 Haircolor translation into multi colors(ex : white -> black, blue, pink....).
-But, this code is not complete.
+But, this code is not completed.
 Concretely. ar first, haircolor translation is done correctly.
-But if the number of epochs are increased,  generator comes to output raw image.
+But if the number of epochs is increased,  generator comes to output images which are similar to raw images (Therefore, haircolor doesn't vary).
 Making improvements are needed.